lenzls/simple-notes/README.md

 2. go to `http://localhost:63636/` to view the list of Notes
 3. go to `http://localhost:63636/subdir/noteName` to create/edit the note `noteName` in subdirectory `subdir`

+_Note_: notes starting with a dot are hidden in the notelist and can only accessed with the direct link

 ### Run via supervisord